Introduction to geodata and layers#

 Another type of geospatial data is raster data.
 Raster data consists of cells that are organized into a grid with rows and columns, thus forming a raster.
 Each cell, or pixel, contains a value which holds information (for example, temperature, or population density).
 Since raster data consists of pixels, aerial photographs or satellite imagery can also be used as raster data, if they have geographical coordinates (see georeferencing).

 The main spatial characteristics are the extent - the area the grid represents in the real world (10km², 100km²) - and the raster resolution - the size of each pixel.
-In the image below, you can see two raster datasets with different resolutions.
+In Fig. 21, you can see two raster datasets with different resolutions.

 ../../_images/en_quality_raster.png

-In this picture you can see the same location, on the left as vector data, visualising streets and urban area, and on the right hand as raster data (satellite image), showing the land cover.
+In Fig. 22 and Fig. 23 you can see the same location, on the left as vector data, visualising streets and urban area, and on the right hand as raster data (satellite image), showing the land cover.

 Vector